lex-node/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    map always returns a new array and does not mutate the input array forEach mutates the input array

 2. What is the difference between a function and a method?

+	there is really no material difference--a method is a function that happens to be the value of an object property or belong to an object class;

 3. What is closure?

+	a referential relationship between use of a variable in a lower-level scope to the variable’s assignment or declaration in a higher-level scope--for example, if a variable is declared inside inside a function body, and then used within the body of a second function declared within that first function

 4. Describe the four rules of the 'this' keyword.

+    a) window/global object binding→ ‘this’ in the global scope refers to the global object b)implicit binding--whenever a function using ‘this’ in its body is called on an object using dot notation, ‘this’ within the called function refers to that object
+    c) new binding--when a constructor function is called to create an object, ‘this’ within the constructor function body refers to the specific instance of the object created by that call
+    d) explicit binding--whenever a javascript ‘call’ or ‘apply’ method is used, “this” is explicitly defined as the object supplied to that call as an argument

 5. Why do we need super() in an extended class?

+    it reiterates/applies all the assignments from the parent class constructor

 ## Project Set up